trevorspires/nsx-content-pack-fw/README.md

 This is the content pack assoocciated with video - https://youtu.be/qUjnCw9TJpc

-download the .vlcp file and upload too vrealize log insight
+download the .vlcp file and upload to vrealize log insight